hwnginsoict/Diffusion-Limited-Aggregation-CUDA/README.md

 Our implementation on C code is in `DLA.c`.
 Parallel implementation using CUDA is in `DLA.cu`.

 To infer the result, we prefer using https://colab.google/ to upload the notebook `DLAproject.ipynb` and connect to a GPU server.
-Other setup in local device will need an NDIVIA GPU and install nvcc package.
+Other setup in local device will need an NDIVIA GPU and install `nvcc` package.

-In the `CUDAproject.ipynb`, we have already set up all the code for writing `DLA.c` file, `DLA.cu` file and also code to infer, visualize the map, check two outputs.
+In the `DLAproject.ipynb`, we have already set up all the code for writing `DLA.c` file, `DLA.cu` file and also code to infer, visualize the map, check two outputs.